Skip to main content

 Once the pull is complete, your preview updates automatically and you can keep iterating.

-Rocket pulls from the main branch only.
+For Rocket-generated apps, pulls are from the main branch only.
+For cloned repositories, Rocket pulls from the branch you selected when cloning.
 Changes on other branches will not be pulled into Rocket.

 When to push vs pull